Abinesh-Srinivasan/NesharoXTracker-ReactNative/README.md

-# Nesharo Expense Tracker App
+# Nesharo XTracker Application

-The **Nesharo Expense Tracker App** is a powerful yet user-friendly mobile application for managing personal finances.
+The **Nesharo Expense Tracker App** is a powerful user-friendly mobile application for managing personal finances.
 It offers intuitive features to track, analyze, and manage expenses effectively, along with a dedicated section for developer information and additional utilities.

 ---